Lofoten: History

 The islands have for more than 1,000 years been the centre of great cod fisheries, especially in winter, when the cod migrate south from the Barents Sea and gather in Lofoten to spawn.
 Bergen in southwestern Norway was for a long time the hub for further export of cod south to different parts of Europe, particularly so when trade was controlled by the Hanseatic League.
 In the lowland areas, particularly Vestvågøy, agriculture plays a significant role, as it has done since the Bronze Age.

 In March 1941 the islands were raided by British Commandos during Operation Claymore, and in a subsequent diversionary attack to support the Vaagso raid in December.

-As of 2017, the islands attract one million tourists a year.

 Geography

 Lofoten is located at the 68th and 69th parallels north of the Arctic Circle in North Norway.
 Lofoten encompasses the municipalities of Vågan, Vestvågøy, Flakstad, Moskenes, Værøy, and Røst.
 The principal islands, running from north to south are: